taolson/Admiran/doc/Compiler.md

 which is strict evaluation of a boxed integer n to an unboxed word n#, adding an unboxed word 1# to it with the builtinAdd function, and returning the boxed integer result.
-The limitation is that the `CaseAlt` expressions can only be simple patterns: either an unboxed word literal, or a constructor with only variable or wildcard pattern arguments.
+The limitation is that the `CaseAlt`patterns can only be either an unboxed word literal, or a constructor with only variable or wildcard pattern arguments.
 Parsing of these are handled with the `p_casePat`, `p_caseAlt`, and `p_caseExpr` parsers, with `p_casePat` checking the pattern of a `CaseAlt` for legality.

 #### Parsing conditional expressions
-Conditional expressions are expressions on the right-hand-side of an equality definition that can be used to qualify the definition, e.g.:
+Conditional expressions are expressions on the right-hand side of an equality definition that can be used to qualify the definition, e.g.:

     r = "zero",    if x == 0